RobbieGM/sveddy/README.md

 # sveddy

 Sveddy is an in-database ML system for PostgreSQL implementing collaborative filtering algorithms.
-Unlike any other open-source solution, Sveddy supports continuous learning.
-This means that when a user expresses their preferences, such as by rating an item, those preferences are immediately taken into account without requiring a full model re-train.
+Sveddy supports continuous learning, meaning that when a user expresses their preferences, such as by rating an item, those preferences are immediately taken into account without requiring a full model re-train.
+Sveddy's UV algorithm performs nearly as well (within ~2% RMSE) as the winning entries on the Netflix Prize dataset; see the performance section for more details.

 ## Example Usage